wagtail/wagtail/docs/contributing/documentation_guidelines.md

 #### Intersphinx links (external docs)

-Due to the large amount of documentation links to Django's documentation, we have added the integration via intersphinx references.
-This is configured via `intersphinx_mapping` in the `docs/conf.py` file.
-This allows you to link to specific sections of Django's documentation and catch warnings when the target is no longer available.
+Due to the large amount of links to external documentation (especially Django), we have added the integration via intersphinx references.
+This is configured via [](inv:sphinx:std:confval#intersphinx_mapping) in the `docs/conf.py` file.
+This allows you to link to specific sections of a project's documentation and catch warnings when the target is no longer available.

 Markdown example: